aaronicsubstances/shrewd-evolver/README.md

 };
 ```

-Finally subclass method hooks exist in *TreeDataMatcher* to extend its functionality, such as for prohibiting the prescence of extraneous object fields.
-It is all up to the imagination of the writer of the subclass.
+Finally subclass method hooks exist in *TreeDataMatcher* to extend its functionality.

 ## LogNavigator